-Shares of a Fund may be purchased and sold only through variable contracts offered by insurance companies with which the Trust has entered into a participation agreement (each, a "Participating Insurance Companies").
+Shares of a Fund may be purchased and sold only through variable contracts offered by insurance companies with which the Trust has entered into a participation agreement (each, a "Participating Insurance Company," and, collectively, the "Participating Insurance Companies").
 These Participating Insurance Companies are the record owners of the separate accounts holding the Shares.
 You do not buy, sell or exchange Shares directly; rather, you choose investment options through your variable contract.
 The Participating Insurance Companies then cause the separate accounts to purchase and redeem Shares according to the investment options you previously chose.